ouvroir/icofom2021/src/publications/icofom2021-leandro-guedes.md

-materials the objects are made of, techniques, authorship, etc. The objects were classified according to the Dictionary of Indigenous Crafts created by the anthropologist Berta Ribeiro in 1988 and by the institution\’s thesaurus, created in 2006.
+materials the objects are made of, techniques, authorship, etc. The objects were classified according to the Dictionary of Indigenous Crafts created by the anthropologist Berta Ribeiro in 1988 and by the institution’s thesaurus, created in 2006.
 In this way, the museum restores to the indigenous people a right to speak on behalf of their own cultural heritage even outside the village.
-Their knowledge prevailed over the specialist knowledge of the anthropologist and museologist, inverting the specialist\’s logic (Brulon & Guedes, 2019).
+Their knowledge prevailed over the specialist knowledge of the anthropologist and museologist, inverting the specialist’s logic (Brulon & Guedes, 2019).
 In this context, we intend to discuss using post-colonial authors, museologists and anthropologists, who research and debate about indigenous presence and participation in museums, analyzing how